About Me | Addendums | TM Places Where We Have Lived

 We worked some in the “regular” world in California, but by this time we were really attached to being part of the TM® world.
 We eventually joined a Sidha Village in Los Altos, California and worked for them.
 We were there for about two years.
 We were earning a small stipend, room and board and meals and nothing else.
 I actually got a “real job” in an office during much of this time.
 Sometime toward the end of 1980 I wanted to have a child; my clock was ticking.
 So I, with the help of a friend, convinced my husband, and I became pregnant.
 A friend of ours also convinced my husband that this would be a good thing, which it is!
 We Love our daughter!
 She is the best!
 I attended a few birthing classes while we lived there.
 We were still at the Sidha Village in August of 1981 when I had my child.
 When our daughter was just a month old the Sidha Village was winding down so we moved out.
 We lived in our van (fixed to live in) for some time, traveled a bit around California with our baby.
 We worked at the TM® center in Palo Alto and eventually got a small apartment in East Palo Alto.

 We heard that Maharishi wanted as many people as possible to move to Fairfield, Iowa to Maharishi International University (MIU) and join in on the group meditations and levitations there to help the world move toward world peace.
-When my daughter was about 5 or 6 months old we traveled in our van and with our few possessions to Fairfield.
+When our daughter was about 5 or 6 months old, we traveled in our van and with our few possessions to Fairfield.
 We had also heard that there was this great school there and we thought our child deserved to attend the best school in the world.
 We arrived in Fairfield in March of 1982 with a baby, a van that only worked in 2nd gear, and about $100 in our pockets.
 We moved in with a friend for a couple of weeks.
 We tried to apply to work on staff at MIU but they wouldn't allow that because we had a child.
 My husband got a job working at the Maharishi International University earning an hourly wage and eventually we moved in to the motel in Fairfield for a couple of months.
 After some time we rented a house.
 We started to regularly attend group practice in the Golden Domes right away.
 Him in the men’s dome, me in the Lady’s dome.
 (No, there is no tunnel leading underground between the Men's and Lady's domes - this is a rumor I heard going around the town of Fairfield.)

 My daughter attended childcare for free for a while.
-My husband worked at the Maharishi International University (now called The Maharishi University of Management) for about 15 years.
+My husband worked at the Maharishi International University (at times called The Maharishi University of Management) for about 15 years.
 We bought a small house in Fairfield in 1982 and owned it till 1997.
 We both attended group meditation practice in the domes twice a day.
 Well, actually sometimes I couldn’t stand to be there in the dome, and unbeknownst to my husband, I would sometimes sneak out of the ladies dome and go home, then come back shortly before the women were “let out” of the dome.
 I would go in to the entry way of the dome and stay there and then exit to meet my husband as he got out of the men’s dome.
 I felt much better when I did this and I felt much worse when I forced myself to attend the group meditation and TM-Sidhis practice.
 Sometimes also I would bring a book or magazine and read in the ladies’ rest room so I wouldn’t have to do the group practice, which was starting to make me feel more and more uncomfortable in my mind.
 If I mentioned this to any of the regular practitioners or the TM® teachers they would say I was doing something wrong.
 I don’t think so!
 Sometimes I just HAD to get out of that place!

 My daughter attended The Maharishi School of the Age of Enlightenment, which we had been told was the best school in the world.
 She attended from Kindergarten through most of fourth grade.
 She has dyslexia and eventually they said they couldn’t help her.
 They asked us to take her out of their school.
 Well, her fourth grade teacher was psychotic (she would at times chastise a student in front of the entire class, among other nasty things), so I took her out of there a few weeks before fourth grade ended and put her in to the public school system, which at the time had only a couple of weeks left.
 She had no clue what was going on but she agreed to change schools because of the fact that the public schools had less weeks left of fourth grade, plus we went and met her would-be teacher and some of her would-be fellow students.
 She liked them.